Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Introduction

-In this letter, we present a protocol for actively suppressing Gauss law violations in quantum simulations of SU(2) lattice gauge theory.
+In this paper we present a protocol for actively suppressing Gauss law violations in quantum simulations of SU(2) lattice gauge theory.
 Mid-circuit measurements extract a syndrome $(J,M,N)$ characterizing the gauge-violation sector at each vertex, and a conditional recovery operation maps the state back to the physical subspace through an iterative sweep we call gauge cooling.
-We show that while the Knill-Laflamme conditions are not generically satisfied at vertices with nontrivial singlet multiplicity, every single-qubit error is detected by the gauge syndrome, and the residual physical-subspace errors have a structured Pauli decomposition amenable to further correction by concatenation with a stabilizer code~\cite{gottesman1997stabilizer,bradshaw2025introduction}.
-Our approach refines the symmetry-based codes introduced in~\cite{bradshaw2025symmetry} by replacing the isotypic syndrome extraction with a finer-grained measurement that provides maximal syndrome information for the recovery step.
-We demonstrate the protocol on a single-plaquette simulation under depolarizing and amplitude damping noise at rates representative of current superconducting hardware.
+The protocol refines the symmetry-based codes introduced in~\cite{bradshaw2025symmetry} by replacing the isotypic syndrome extraction with a finer-grained measurement that supplies maximal syndrome information for the recovery step.
+We then carry out a full Knill--Laflamme analysis at coordination-four vertices, where the singlet multiplicity is non-trivial.
+We prove that every single-qubit Pauli error is detected by the gauge syndrome, and we show by direct construction that the Knill--Laflamme conditions for exact recovery fail; distinct edges produce the same gauge syndrome but act distinguishably on the multiplicity space.
+The residual physical-subspace errors nevertheless carry a structured Pauli decomposition with vanishing $Y$ component, which suggests compatibility with concatenation by a CSS stabilizer code~\cite{gottesman1997stabilizer,bradshaw2025introduction}.
+We demonstrate the protocol numerically on a single-plaquette simulation of the Kogut--Susskind Hamiltonian truncated to the spin-$1/2$ representation under depolarizing and amplitude damping noise at rates representative of current superconducting hardware.